crearo/portfolio/README.md

 # I want to use this!

-You're free to use this for your own personal portfolio; but please do write to me telling me you have!
+You're free to use this for your own personal portfolio; but please do write to me telling me you have! hi i want to use your protofolio .plse acceept my pull request!

  - change the static content wherever it is to suit your work.
  - **NOTE**: Hard-refresh your browser (ctrl-shift-r) when you update the js files #19